linsalrob/PhiSpy/README.md

 3. **prophage and bacterial sequences**  (code: 4)

 `PhiSpy` can automatically separate the DNA sequences into prophage and bacterial components.
+If this output is chosen, we generate both fasta and
+GenBank format outputs:
+ - _GenBank files_: Two files are made, one for the bacteria and one for the phages.
+Each contains the appropriate fragments of the genome annotated as in the original.
-If this output is chosen, we generate two fasta files.
-The first contains the entire genome, but the prophage regions have been masked with `N`s.
+ - _fasta files_: Two files are made, the first contains the entire genome, but the prophage regions have been masked with `N`s.
 We explicitly chose this format for a few reasons: (i) it is trivial to convert this format into separate contigs without the Ns but it is more complex to go from separate contigs back to a single joined contig; (ii) when read mapping against the genome, understanding that reads map either side of a prophage maybe important; (iii) when looking at insertion points this allows you to visualize the where the prophage was lying.